kptdev/kpt/docs/design-docs/06-config-as-data.md

 * cooperative editing of configuration by humans and automation, such as for security remediation (which is usually implemented against live-state APIs)
-* reusability of configuration transformation code across multiple bodies of configuration data containing the same resource types
-* amortizing the effort of writing, testing, documenting the code
+* reusability of configuration transformation code across multiple bodies of configuration data containing the same resource types, amortizing the effort of writing, testing, documenting the code
 * combination of independent configuration transformations
 * implementation of config transformations using the languages of choice, including both programming and scripting approaches